jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Anyone can make a Wikipedia article, so someone out there said, "the world needs to know" about this stuff.
 But, no one has ever thought that about your personal antagonist.
 You haven't, have you?

 Ignore arrogant pricks.
 They're not even smart enough to realize their collecting and polishing participation trophies for needlessly changing the company logo, or re-writing the unread corporate manual.
 Now and always, its contributions to win the game of civlization that makes people think; "the worlds needs to know".
-And in the Internet Age, that can be whoever helps win the game.
+Today that's whoever grabs the new levers of power and helps upgrade to the Internet Age so we live in the era of mass-collaboration and win the game.

 ## What's That Collaboration Tool Called